grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* [ ] Watching the battery gauges --- how long can they go before they are forced to the surface?

 * [ ] This is where they should implement the Gnat being noisy technique to try to distract their pusuers
+	* If they lost the Gnat ealier, they'll have to pick him back up here.
+	* Or, in combination with the diving below the scattering layer

 ### --- (hiding in the depths, escape under the deep scattering layer)

 * [ ] _The dive below the deep scattering layer_
 	* {consider note from rough narrative section with the suggestion that it might be dramatic if they keep getting detected and keep having to go deeper, until they are at the limits of their depths and batteries.}
 		* Now they pop a rivet or something, they are TOO deep, scarily deep.
+		* ...or maybe save the rivet-popping scary deep until they go down the continental shelf --- the deep scattering layer is sometimes well up above their test depth.
 	* Cassandra thinks they will crash into the bottom, Percy knows they will go right through it because it's just fish.
 	* {Where's the Gnat?
 I think it goes and gets lost in the storm}
 	* {They head down towards the deep scattering layer --- the instruments telling them they are going to hit the bottom, hard.
 But Percy knows instinctively that it's just billions of tiny fish --- the "bottom" has a particular sound on sonar.}